fengyuanchen/cropperjs/docs/api/cropper-selection.md

     <CropperSelectionToNativeCanvas />
   </ClientOnly>

-Generates a real canvas element, with the image (selected area only) draw into if there is one.
+Generates a real canvas element, with the image (selected area only) drawn into if there is one.

 ## Events